RJBrooker/metaflow-automatic-ml/README.md

 Gradient Boosting is a robust out of the box classifier that can learn complex non-linear decision boundaries, without having to worry about feature selection or colinearity.

-It generally its been among the top performers in predictive accuracy over structured or tabular input data, typically yielding good accuracy, precision, and ROC area.
+In generally its been among the top performers in predictive accuracy over structured or tabular input data, typically yielding good accuracy, precision, and ROC area.
 However, because XGBoost/Catboost/LiteGBM do not solve the log-loss/corss-entropy objective directly, the outputs do not represent an accurate posterior probabilities.
 The results is poor squared error and cross-entropy.

 NGBoost on is a state of the art solution (13 Feb 2020) using Probabilistic gradient boosting via Natural Gradients.
 Its output is a prediction of the posterior probability.
 This necessary for automated decision making, where you might want to use a cutt-off on the probability prediction.